MathBits.com

 (after you download the BreezyGUI files)

-• Go to BreezyGUI web site and download the BreezyGUI files (they are free).
+• Download the BreezyGUI files (they are free).
 To obtain a complete set of libraries, download BreezyGUI, BreezySwing and TernimalIO.

 • Remember "where" you put the files.
 Be sure to download the .jar files.